MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 As you see, this web app allows a user to evaluate random brands by writing reviews.
 While writing, the user will see the sentiment score of his input updating in real-time along with a proposed rating from 1 to 5.

-The user can then change the rating in case the suggested rating does not reflect his views, and submit.
+The user can then change the rating in case the suggested one does not reflect his views, and submit.

 You can think of this as a crowd sourcing app of brand reviews with a sentiment analysis model that suggests ratings that the user can tweak and adapt afterwards.

-To build this application we'll follow the following steps:
+To build this application we'll follow these steps:

-- Data collection
+- Collecting the data
-- Sentiment analysis model training
+- Training a sentiment classifier
-- App development
+- Building the web app
-- Containerization with Docker
+- Dockerizing the app
-- App deployment
+- Deploying

 All the code is available in our github <a href="https://github.com/MarwanDebbiche/post-tuto-deployment">repository</a> and organized in independant directories, so you can check it, run it and improve it.